 Robert Swan - Robert Swan is the first person in history to walk to both the North and South Poles.
 After seeing first hand the effects of climate change, Robert has dedicated himself to protecting Antarctica and our planet at large.
 His contribution to education and the environment have been recognized through his appointment as UN Goodwill Ambassador for Youth, a Visiting Professorship of the School of Environment at Leeds University and, in 1994, he became Special Envoy to the Director General of UNESCO.
-2041foundation.org or policy
+2041foundation.org

-MY RESPONSE TO: Why does energy efficiency and environmental conse ervation matter?
+MY RESPONSE TO: Why does energy efficiency and environmental conservation n matter?

-What is advocacy? the act of speaking
+V What is advocacy? the act of speaking

-on the behalf of or in support of another
+or n the behalf of or in

-person, place, or thing
+support of another rson, place, or thing

-What is an advocate?
+Wha at is an advocate?

-a person who publicly supports
+a person who

-or recommends a particular cause
+publicly supports or recommends a

+particular cause